allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 * `output_plots_scale` : Set the x-axis scale of the output histograms, defaults to 30ke.
 * `output_plots_bins` : Set the number of bins for the output histograms, defaults to 100.
 * `output_pulsegraphs`: Determines if pulse graphs should be generated for every event.
 This creates several graphs per event, depending on how many pixels see a signal, and can slow down the simulation.
 It is not recommended to enable this option for runs with more than a couple of events.
 Disabled by default.
+* `output_tot`: Determines if the output of this module is Time-over-Threshold.
+Defaults to true.
+Otherwise, the pulse integral is stored instead.

 #### Parameters for the simplified model
 * `rise_time_constant` : Rise time constant of CSA output.
 Defaults to 1 ns.